Maths is important.

 He WAS doing Grade 4 workbooks………and was quite capable.
 So I wasn’t expecting him to start with Alpha, but now I’ve seen it in practice I’m so glad we did – he’s finally really understanding base 10 and becoming quite quick at mental addition.

-There’s also a songbook and CD – it has lots of catchy songs that include skip counting and other facts, and colouring pages.
+There’s also a songbook and audio – it has lots of catchy songs that include skip counting and other facts, plus colouring pages.
 We haven’t really used this, it’s a bit young for my kids, but I could see myself torturing them with it in the car if they were younger.

 Running family joke there – When they were younger, I would regularly put on maths/grammar/science songs when I had a captive audience in the car.
 They’d all pretend to scream and block their ears, but they all knew the songs perfectly pretty quickly, and admit now that it was an easy way to learn!